bigcode-project/bigcode-evaluation-harness/README.md

 ## Features

 This is a framework to evaluate autoregressive code generation language models.
-This is a work in progress part of the BigCode project, and is insipered from [EleutherAI/lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for evaluating language models in general.
+This is a work in progress part of the BigCode project, and is inspired from [EleutherAI/lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for evaluating language models in general.
 We welcome contributions to fix issues, enhance features and add new benchmarks.
 You can find a contribution guide in [`CONTRIBUTING.md`](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/main/CONTRIBUTING.md) and more documentation in [`docs/README.md`](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/main/docs/README.md).

 Below are the features and tasks of this framework: